Whatisthereason/credit_scoring-efremov-shift-2026/README.md

 ## Result

 ROC-AUC ≈ 0.75 (200k+ samples, stratified hold-out).
-There were better results (commented cells), but the laptop had powered off during training due to system protection.
+There were better results (commented cells), but the laptop had powered off during training because of system protection.

 ## Data